National Surf School and Instructors Associations’

 SURFING LARGE WAVES

 If the waves are so big that you wouldn’t feel confident swimming in them, don’t take a surfboard out in the waves.
 Don’t depend on a leash as a lifesaving device.

 LEASHES ARE NOT LIFE-SAVING DEVICES

 Leashes are not designed as lifesaving devices.
 The original intent of the leash was for surfing rocky areas.
-If you lost your board in these surf spots, you’re board had a good chance of getting severely damaged in the rocks.
+If you lost your board in these surf spots, your board had a good chance of getting severely damaged in the rocks.
 An individual trying to retrieve his board, had a good chance of getting injured while retrieving it.

 IMPROVING YOUR SURFING/SUP: PRACTICE

 Surfing, like any sport, takes a great deal of practice to achieve any level of expertise.
 If you want to improve then you need to be in the water surfing as regularly and as much as possible.
 Getting better at surfing is all about water-time.
 The more time you spend in the water, the better you will get.
 You can read whatever you want in any “How To Surf’ guide, but it’s not going to do you any good unless you get out in the water.
 A lot of surfing is about feel, and does not translate well into any language.